Skip to product information

 Pendant composed of a small imperial topaz of approximately 6 to 10mm pierced by a 925 silver bail.

-Shapes and patterns may vary from one stone to another.
+Shapes and patterns can vary from stone to stone.

-It was not until the 17th century that the name topaz was clearly attributed to this famous mineral.
-Another story regarding the etymology of the name topaz comes from the Sanskrit “tupas” meaning fire.
-It was Anselmus Boëtius de Boodt (1550 - 1632), Flemish humanist, both doctor and mineralogist who named this hydrated aluminum fluosilicate mineral topaz.
+It wasn't until the 17th century that the name topaz was clearly assigned to this famous mineral.
+Another story concerning the etymology of the name topaz comes from the Sanskrit word "tupas," meaning fire.
+It was Anselmus Boetius de Boodt (1550–1632), a Flemish humanist, physician, and mineralogist, who named this hydrated aluminum fluorosilicate mineral topaz.

 Thus, many topazes mentioned in earlier texts may, in fact, be citrines, peridots, or yellow sapphires.
-When Pliny the Elder (AD 23-79) mentions green topaz, he may be referring to chrysolite.
+When Pliny the Elder (23-79 AD) mentions a green topaz, he may be referring to chrysolite.

-In ancient Egypt, imperial topaz symbolized the sun, the god Ra and power.
-The Greeks and Romans believed it increased their courage to go into battle.
-Furthermore, it was also known to cure illness, improve fertility and neutralize poisons.
+In ancient Egypt, imperial topaz symbolized the sun, the god Ra, and power.
+The Greeks and Romans believed it increased their courage for battle.
+It was also reputed to cure ailments, improve fertility, and neutralize poisons.

-Among Native Americans, imperial topaz develops artistic senses and increases acts of heroism.
-In China, it is hung in homes because it provides power and good health.
-In Japan, it is said to solve many problems related to fertility.
+Among Native Americans, imperial topaz enhances artistic senses and amplifies acts of heroism.
+In China, it is hung in homes because it is believed to bring strength and good health.
+In Japan, it is said to resolve many fertility problems.

-The Russian tsars took control of all production from Russian topaz mines.
-So, they decided to complete its name with imperial topaz.
-Other European kings wore topazes of many colors.
-This is the case for Premysl Ottokar of Bohemia (1230-1278), king of Austria.
+The Russian tsars took control of all topaz production from the Russian mines.
+Therefore, they decided to add "imperial topaz" to its name.
+Other European kings wore topaz in a variety of colors.
+This was the case for Přemysl Ottokar of Bohemia (1230-1278), King of Austria.

 Today, this fabulous stone is used in jewelry.
-In fact, it has a hardness of 8 on the Mohs scale, which is very high and prized by jewelers in the making of their jewelry.
-For comparison, the highest hardness is 10 on this same scale and this is the hardness of diamond.
+Indeed, it has a hardness of 8 on the Mohs scale, a very high hardness prized by jewelers in the creation of their pieces.
+For comparison, the highest hardness is 10 on this same scale, and that is the hardness of diamond.

-Topaz is a mineral from the silicate family, of magmatic formation.
-Its crystal system is orthorhombic, it has a vitreous luster and can be transparent to translucent.
-It is generally golden in color, however its shades differ depending on its particular chemical composition, particularly when part of the aluminum is replaced by iron, cobalt or chromium.
+Topaz is a silicate mineral formed by magma.
+Its crystal system is orthorhombic, it has a vitreous luster, and can range from transparent to translucent.
+It is generally golden in color, however, its shades vary depending on its specific chemical composition, particularly when some of the aluminum is replaced by iron, cobalt, or chromium.

-It exhibits strong pleochroism (change in the color of a crystal when it is exposed to light).
-It varies according to the colors of the imperial topaz: it is very clear for yellow topaz, weak for blue and strong for pink.
-In summary, topaz has colors ranging from gold to purple, green, blue or pink.
-These color changes are due to the more or less presence of phosphorus.
+It exhibits strong pleochroism (the change in color of a crystal when it is oriented in the light).
+This varies depending on the color of the imperial topaz: it is very pronounced in yellow topaz, weak in blue, and strong in pink.
+In short, topaz has colors ranging from gold to violet, including green, blue, and pink.
+These color changes are due to the varying levels of phosphorus present.

 The main deposits are located in Brazil, Russia and Zambia.

-An energizing stone bringing energy, imperial topaz provides warmth and cheerfulness to its wearer.
-It is often linked to enthusiasm, courage and passion.
-It gives the ability to bounce back after failure and overcome life's difficulties.
+An energizing stone, imperial topaz brings warmth and joy to its wearer.
+It is often associated with enthusiasm, courage, and passion.
+It bestows the ability to bounce back from setbacks and overcome life's difficulties.
 In fact, it generates powerful and positive constructive forces.

-It radiates impressive energy and vitality.
-Shy and anxious people find confidence, self-confidence, and even charisma.
+She radiates impressive energy and vitality.
+Shy and anxious people regain assurance, self-confidence, and even charisma.
 They learn to have self-esteem.
-More serene, they can undertake projects, set goals and do everything to achieve them.
+More serene, they can undertake projects, set goals, and do everything they can to achieve them.

-Imperial Topaz is an excellent stone for students, people in training, because it provides the motivation and energy necessary to achieve their goal.
-It offers lucidity and clarity when making important decisions.
+Imperial topaz is an excellent stone for students and those in training, as it provides the motivation and energy needed to achieve their goals.
+It offers clarity and lucidity when making important decisions.

-A stone of openness towards others, it encourages people who are too shy to reach out to others.
+A stone of openness to others, it encourages shy people to reach out.
 It develops compassion and empathy.
-It allows its wearer to show real interest in their interlocutor, to give advice, then it ends up becoming indispensable.
-Its wearer shines, shares his joy and good humor with those around him.
+It allows its wearer to show genuine interest in those they speak with, to offer advice, and eventually becomes indispensable.
+Its wearer radiates joy and good humor, sharing their happiness with those around them.

 Pendentif topaze impériale Brésil A boucle argent 925